bneGREEN: Europe pays what it takes to bring in LNG but still cannot get enough

 Electricity prices also reached record levels at the end of August, mainly driven by the close connection between gas and power wholesale prices.
 Put simply, if wholesale gas prices go up, then so do power prices.

-Russia’s invasion of Ukraine, and Moscow’s reduction of gas supplies to Europe – NordStream II was abandoned by Germany, while NordStream I has now been shut down by the Russians, meaning that Europe is desperate for gas from alternative sources, and has been willing to pay almost anything this year in order to meet demand and to build up a reserve ahead of the coming winter.
+Russia’s invasion of Ukraine, and Moscow’s reduction of gas supplies to Europe – NordStream 2 was abandoned by Germany, while NordStream 1 has now been shut down by the Russians, meaning that Europe is desperate for gas from alternative sources, and has been willing to pay almost anything this year in order to meet demand and to build up a reserve ahead of the coming winter.

 “We must cut Russia's revenues, which Putin uses to finance this atrocious war against Ukraine,” she said.